ahuacate/pfsense-haproxy/README.md

 We can use the ACME Package provided in pfSense.

 ### 5.01 Create ACME Account Keys
 First you need to create some account keys.
 LetsEncrypt is rate limited so you want to make sure that you have everything configured correctly before requesting a real cert.
 To help people test, LetsEncrypt provides a test service that you can use as you figure out your settings without bumping into the rate limit on the production servers.
 Certs obtained from these test services cannot be used.
+You simply change the Cert from test to production and Issue/Renew again for a full working Cert.

 So we will create two Account Keys.